Begin your journey with us

 - Home care programs

-We would be happy to provide you with information about our services and to help you achieve the type and level of care you need at a range of prices.
+We“re ready to provide you with information about our services as well as the type and level of care you need at the most affordable price.
 Call our friendly Access Team today on 1300 176 925 for a no-obligation conversation about your care and service needs to help you stay independent.

 All Royal Freemasons Residential Aged Care Homes and in-Home Care services are fully accredited by the Commonwealth Government’s Quality Agency.
 This ensures high quality, safe care is provided by qualified staff in our pleasant, well maintained premises or in your own home.
 We take pride in what we do and are vigilant in maintaining our fully accredited status.

-Our independent living units or premium retirement apartments will suit you if you are looking to downsize or simply seeking a new beginning within a community close to friends, family and your hobbies.
+Our independent living units and premium retirement apartments will suit you if you are looking to downsize or simply seeking a new beginning within a community close to friends, family and your hobbies.

-Home Care may be a suitable option if you would perhaps be eligible for residential care but would prefer to remain in your own home for as long as possible.
-Or if you simply need an extra set of hands to help with your everyday-tasks.
+Home care may be a suitable option if you would perhaps be eligible for residential care but would prefer to remain in your own home for as long as possible.
+Or if you simply need an extra set of hands to help with your everyday tasks.
 Programs are individually tailored to your needs, circumstances and preferences.
-In-home Care is available to most individuals of any age, through a range of funding 24 hours a day, 7 days a week and 365 days a year.
+Home care is available to most individuals of any age, through a range of funding 24 hours a day, 7 days a week, 365 days a year.

 If you and your family have made the decision that Residential Aged Care is right for you, to move into an aged care home because it is no longer possible for you to manage at home without assistance, there are five steps you will need to follow before you are ready to move in.

 To enter residential aged care you need to be in possession of a care assessment dated pre 1 July 2015 or be assessed by the contact centre staff at 'My Aged Care', the new government team who now coordinate all assessments for residential aged care that is government subsidised.